heisid/hinativescrap/README.md

 - Username (48980 users)
 - Native languages
 - Languages of interest

-There's also `results.csv` - 50000 entries, including non-existent users, maybe unconfirmed registrations or deleted accounts.
+There's also `results.csv` - 50000 entries, including users no longer exist, maybe unconfirmed registrations or deleted accounts.
 It took about 2 hours to collect the data.

 Just in case you want to try scraping by yourself